About the International Forum for Democratic Studies

 Meet Our Staff

-John Engelken is the editorial coordinator at the International Forum for Democratic Studies, a center for research and analysis at the National Endowment for Democracy.
+John Engelken is the senior editorial coordinator at the International Forum for Democratic Studies, a center for research and analysis at the National Endowment for Democracy.
 During his time at NED, he has drawn from his professional background and expertise to shepherd, edit, and contribute to the Forum’s publications—including Global Insights, Power 3.0 blog, and other working papers.
 He holds an MA in international relations from Georgetown University and a BA in political science from the George Washington University, both located in Washington, DC.

 Adam Fivenson has two decades of experience at the intersection of information, technology and democracy.
-At NED he serves as Senior Program Officer for Information Space Integrity within the International Forum for Democratic Studies, where he conducts research on authoritarian information operations and proactive, civil society-led responses.
+At NED he serves as Senior Program Officer for Information Space Integrity within the International Forum for Democratic Studies, where he conducts research on authoritarian information manipulation and proactive, civil society-led responses.
 Previously he advised democratic governments, social enterprises and non-profits on communication and technology strategy and implementation, and served as Adjunct Professor at Georgetown’s School of Foreign Service.
 His work has appeared in the New York Times, Washington Post, and Just Security.

 John K. Glenn is senior director of the International Forum for Democratic Studies, where he oversees and develops the Forum’s cross-cutting analytical and research activity in areas including transnational kleptocracy, the integrity of the information space, emerging technology, and countering authoritarian influence.
 Prior to joining NED, Dr. Glenn served as policy director at the U.S. Global Leadership Coalition and director of foreign policy at the German Marshall Fund of the United States.
 He also serves an adjunct professor at the Elliott School for International Relations at George Washington University, where he teaches the graduate seminar on transatlantic relations, and holds a Ph.D. and M.A. in sociology from Harvard University.
 Follow him on Twitter @JKGinDC.

-Beth Kerley is a program officer with the research and conferences section of the National Endowment for Democracy’s International Forum for Democratic Studies.
+Beth Kerley is a senior program officer with the research and conferences section of the National Endowment for Democracy’s International Forum for Democratic Studies.
 She manages the Forum’s emerging technologies portfolio, which covers the challenges and opportunities for democracy as technological advances such as machine learning, the Internet of Things, and big-data analytics supply new tools of politics and governance.
 She was previously associate editor of the Journal of Democracy, and holds a PhD in History from Harvard University and a Bachelor of Science in Foreign Service from Georgetown University

 Kevin Sheives serves as the deputy director of the International Forum for Democratic Studies at the National Endowment for Democracy.
-He helps oversee the Forum’s staff and research on authoritarian influence, disinformation, emerging technology, and transnational kleptocracy.
-Kevin served nearly fifteen years in the U.S. government with the State Department’s China Desk and the Global Engagement Center, and in positions at the Office of the U.S. Trade Representative, Department of Defense, and the U.S. House of Representatives.
+He helps oversee the Forum’s staff and research on authoritarian influence, information space topics, emerging technology, and transnational kleptocracy.
+Kevin served nearly fifteen years in the U.S. government with the State Department’s China Desk and other positions, and in positions at the Office of the U.S. Trade Representative, Department of Defense, and the U.S. House of Representatives.
 Kevin received a Master’s and Bachelor’s degrees in International Relations from Baylor University.
-He is proficient in Mandarin, and often served as a summer English teacher in Xinjiang, China.
-His writings have appeared in War on the Rocks, The Diplomat, Asia Nikkei, and the International Forum’s platforms.
-Follow him on Twitter @KSheives.
+He is proficient in Mandarin and often served as a summer English teacher in Xinjiang, China.
+His writings have appeared in War on the Rocks, The Diplomat, Asia Nikkei, the Journal of Democracy, and the International Forum’s platforms.
+Follow him on X @KSheives.

 Christopher Walker is vice president for studies and analysis at the National Endowment for Democracy (NED), a private, nonprofit foundation dedicated to the growth and strengthening of democratic institutions around the world.
 In this capacity, he oversees the department responsible for NED’s multifaceted analytical work.
 He is an expert on authoritarian regimes, and has been at the forefront of the discussion on authoritarian influence on open systems, including through what he terms “sharp power.”
 His articles have appeared in numerous publications, including the Financial Times, Wall Street Journal, New York Times, Washington Post, Foreign Affairs, and the Journal of Democracy.
 He is co-editor (with Larry Diamond and Marc Plattner) of the edited volume Authoritarianism Goes Global: The Challenge to Democracy (Johns Hopkins University Press, 2016), and co-editor (with Jessica Ludwig) of the report Sharp Power: Rising Authoritarian Influence (NED’s International Forum for Democratic Studies, 2017) and Sharp Power and Democratic Resilience (International Forum for Democratic Studies, 2021).
 Follow him on Twitter @Walker_CT.